 The Honors Program is designed to enable seniors with demonstrated ability to undertake substantial independent work that culminates in a project of exceptionally high quality.

-1. For Honors in German Studies or Russian a student shall have a minimum GPA of 3.4 or higher both in the program to which s/he applies (i.e. German Studies or Russian) and overall.
+1. For Honors in Russian, a student shall have a minimum GPA of 3.4 or higher in Russian Studies.

 2. The pre-requisites for eligibility for acceptance into the program shall consist of normal progress toward a major.

-3. In applying for acceptance into the program a student shall present his or her Honors adviser a statement of intent and a brief description of the proposed Honors project.
-The adviser in consultation with his or her colleagues in the department will review the project and notify the student of acceptance or denial.
-These materials shall be due no later than spring registration in the year prior to the fall in which the student plans to begin his or her Honors project or than the fall registration for students planning to begin their Honors project on January 1 or at the beginning of the following spring semester.
+3. In applying for acceptance into the program a student shall present their Honors adviser a statement of intent and a brief description of the proposed Honors project.
+The adviser in consultation with their colleagues in the department will review the project and notify the student of acceptance or denial.
+These materials shall be due no later than spring registration in the year prior to the fall in which the student plans to begin their Honors project or than the fall registration for students planning to begin their Honors project on January 1 or at the beginning of the following spring semester.
 This deadline will be adjusted for students returning from study abroad and planning to graduate in May.

 4. A list of seniors preliminarily approved by the department faculty to pursue an Honors project shall be presented by the Department Chair or Co-Chair to the Dean of Academic Programs by October 2 for students planning to graduate in May and by February 12 for students planning to graduate in December.